Building an audience involves a lot of trial and error.

 Content creators influence each other

-Now, at the end of 2018, she has more than one million subscribers.
+Now, in 2020, she has more than three million subscribers.

 I discovered the channel after a damn good headline on my YouTube home page caught my eye.
 All of the videos I binge-watched in a short period of time were professional and polished, and I knew I’d check out new content from Sadia in the future as well.